 Pre-Hollywood Era Silent Films further reflect the area’s western heritage.
 The county was a top location for early silent movie production companies.
 Filmmakers liked the area’s scenic beauty, varied topography, the Arkansas River, mild climate, and good light.
-With good railroad access, a supportive business community led by the Cañon City Businessmen’s Association, and plenty of available housing, the area was welcoming.
+The area was welcoming with good railroad access, a supportive business community led by the Cañon City Businessmen’s Association, and plenty of available housing.
 Area ranchers were happy to get additional revenue by providing herds of cattle, horses, and ranch hands as backdrops and extras.

 Tom Mix was a budding star when he appeared in the first of many silent movies filmed in the Cañon City area.
 After winning national riding and roping contests at Prescott, Arizona, in 1909 and Cañon City in 1910, Mix appeared in various rodeos and Wild West shows, then joined the Selig Polyscope Company of Chicago and returned to Cañon City in 1911 to make films.

 In addition to entertaining audiences on film, after-hours activities of Mix and his companions entertained local residents.
 From shooting lemons off glasses in a “Hell’s Half-Acre” saloon to escaping his angry, pistol-toting wife by hiding in a rolled-up awning at the downtown Cañon City Elks Club (until the doorman unrolled it at dawn), Mix had plenty of adventures in the area.
 Filming could be hazardous, too, with Mix and another actor nearly drowning in a stunt with their horses in the Arkansas River at Grape Creek, not far from the place where actress Grace McCue and her cameraman later perished when she slipped off her horse and was swept downstream while filming “Across the Border” in 1914.